Popular Matchings under Preference Variation and an Algorithm for Popular Common Bases with Integral Comparison Margins: Introduction

-Uncertain preferences have been studied by Aziz et al. (\cite{aziz2016stable},\cite{aziz2019paretoUn}).
-In \cite{aziz2016stable} they studied both a Lottery model, where there was a probability distribution for each different agent over some possible preferences and a Joint Probability model, where the probability distribution was over only certain preference profiles.
+Models, where the preferences of agents can vary or may be uncertain have been studied in many papers in recent literature.
+Uncertain preferences have been studied by Aziz et al. (\cite{aziz2019paretoUn,aziz2022stable,aziz2020stable}).
+In \cite{aziz2022stable} they studied both a Lottery model, where there was a probability distribution for each different agent over some possible preferences and a Joint Probability model, where the probability distribution was over only certain preference profiles.
 In both frameworks, they studied when it is possible to find a matching that is stable with probability one (that is, stable in all possible preferences).
 In \cite{aziz2019paretoUn}, they studied similar questions for one-sided preferences and Pareto optimality as a condition instead of stability.
 Our work is very similar to this, as we consider many of the same problems for one-sided and two-sided popularity as they considered for Pareto-optimality and stability.

 Miyazaki and Okamoto \cite{miyazaki2017jointly} studied the jointly stable matching problem, where the goal is to find stable matchings across multiple instances with the same agents and contracts, but different preferences, which is equivalent to finding a matching that is stable with probability 1, if each possible preference profile has some positive probability.
-They strengthened the result of Aziz et al. \cite{aziz2016stable} and showed that it is NP-hard even for two preference profiles.
+They strengthened the result of Aziz et al. \cite{aziz2022stable} and showed that it is NP-hard even for two preference profiles.

 Multilayer preferences in bipartite matching markets have been studied in Chen et al. \cite{chen2018stableML}.
 They defined $\alpha$-global and $\alpha$-pair stability.
 The former means we aim to find a matching that is stable in at least $\alpha$ layers and the latter means that each edge can block in at most $\alpha$ layers.
 The bipartite graph of the instances in each layer is the same, hence if $\alpha$ is the number of layers, then $\alpha$-global stability becomes equivalent to deciding whether there is a stable matching across multiple preference profiles.
 They proved that deciding whether an $\alpha$-global or $\alpha$-pair stable matching exists is NP-hard even with strict preferences.
 They also showed that for $\alpha$-global stability, the problem becomes polynomial solvable, if one side of the agents have the same preferences in all layers.
 Bentert et al. \cite{bentert2023MLapproval} studied some similar and new notions in Multilayer preferences, where in each layer the preferences of the agents are approval based, i.e. their preference list is a single tie over some acceptable partners.